nuxt/framework/README.md

 - Clone repository
 - Ensure you have the latest LTS version of Node.js installed
-- Install dependencies with `npx yarn install`
+- Install dependencies with `npx pnpm install`
-- Run `npx yarn stub` to activate passive development
+- Run `npx pnpm stub` to activate passive development
-- Open playground with `npx yarn dev`
+- Open playground with `npx pnpm dev`

 Learn more about in our documentation on [how to contribute to Nuxt](https://v3.nuxtjs.org/community/contribution).